 Go Minneapolis is your home for exclusive experiences and deals in Minneapolis.
 Find all the best Minneapolis coupons here and save on attractions, restaurants and hotels in Minneapolis.» visit go.minneapolis.org for exclusive deals and experiences

-In 2012 we increased our annual recycling rate to 41 percent, which adds up to a total of 386 tons recycled.
-Our initiative in 2013 is to further increase our recycling rate by removing organics from our waste stream.
+In 2013 we increased our annual recycling rate to 49 percent, which adds up to a total of 467 tons recycled -- both all-time records for the Minneapolis Convention Center.
+Our initiative in 2014 is to further increase our recycling rate by removing organics from our waste stream.
 Our goal is to recycle 75 percent of all our waste by the year 2015.
 We are doing this by completely rethinking the way waste is handled at the Minneapolis Convention Center.
-In 2013, new recycling bins in the public areas will educate visitors about recycling and the addition of organics collection.
+In 2014, new recycling bins in the public areas will educate visitors about recycling and the addition of organics collection.
 In the back-of-house, we are currently renovating waste centers to recover all resources in the most efficient manner.
-We have received $30,000 in grant funding to support the organics integration from Hennepin County.

 Read about the Minneapolis Convention Center Solar Project

 Watch a video now about the solar installation!

 Our partner, Kelber Catering, provides a variety of sustainable efforts from using environmentally-friendly concession products to the Food for Hogs program.
 In 2013, almost 120 tons of food refuse was donated to the Food for Hogs program.

 - The heating and cooling systems are monitored 24 hours-a-day, 7 days-a-week to ensure event spaces are only conditioned when in use

 - The lighting system is computer controlled and event space lighting is adjusted to various levels based on occupancy